Welcome

 link to scripts and manual (ZIP archive) at foot of page

-Basically, the approach is the same as that taken with the companion AWK scripts, (which are older) that is: to convert the music data into textual form and manipulate or examine the textual description of a composition with Perl scripts; but then, in contrast to the analytical AWK scripts, convert the altered text data back into MIDI format so as to be able to load it into a music editor or sequencer.
-While the AWK scripts focus on analysis, the Perl scripts as well as containing analytical features, also provide for a degree of synthesis.
+Basically the approach is to convert the music data into textual form and manipulate or examine this textual description of a composition using the Perl scripts below.
+Facilities are also provided to re-convert the altered text data back into MIDI format so as to be able to load it into a music editor or sequencer.
+While the earlier AWK scripts (now withdrawn) focused on analysis, the Perl scripts as well as containing analytical features, also provide for a degree of synthesis.

 Initially, the mid2txt perl script was written in 2003 to provide a platform independent method of producing a textual description of a piece of music - via the MIDI format (Musical Instrument Digital Interface).
-However, now (2005) version 0.02 of mid2txt also functions as the 'doorway' to a set of perl scripts which manipulate mid2txt's text-list output to achieve a number of further ends.
+However, later, version 0.02 of mid2txt also functions as the 'doorway' to a set of perl scripts that manipulate mid2txt's text-list output to achieve a number of further ends.
 Below is an inventory of the scripts and initial aims of this project.

 The scripts depend on the powerful functions of the MIDI-perl modules (which require Perl 5.001 or above) written by Sean Burke - freely available from CPAN.
 Indeed, the above scripts do little more than press buttons (hopefully the right ones) in the right order; handing over the tricky work to the modules.
 I would like to record my thanks to Sean for making these modules available.